wavefrontHQ/help/create_maintenance_window.md

 <dt>End Time</dt>
 <dd>The point in time the maintenance window ends.
 The end time must be after the start time.</dd>
 <dt>Affected Alerts and Sources</dt>
 <dd>The alerts and sources to suppress during the maintenance window.
-All alerts that have tags in the Alert Tags field are suppressed.
-An alert is suppressed if at least one of sources identified by the Source Tags and Sources fields causes the alert condition to be met.
+All alerts that have tags in the <strong>Alert Tags</strong> field are suppressed.
+An alert is suppressed if at least one of sources identified by the <strong>Source Tags</strong> and <strong>Sources</strong> fields causes the alert condition to be met.
 You must configure at least one alert tag, source, or source tag.</dd>
 </dl>